ccahsh/BRAIN/README.md

 # BRAIN
-(NOTE!!!
-THIS REPOSITORY IS ARCHIVED FOR MONTHS.
-UPDATED NOTEBOOKS WILL BE LOADED ASAP)

-This repository contains all files for the project.
+This repository contains all files for BRAIN, a neurosurgical navigational toolkit developed by Charles Shin at Seoul National University-Bundang Hospital.
 Archives are not uploaded due to limited memory space.

 The code is recommended to be operated in conda environment with pip/pip3 installed (usually by default).